Technology

 Mentioned in this article

-Despite the rebound, the software and services group has underperformed the S&P 500 by nearly 24 percentage points over the past three months.
-Options markets continue to price in significant volatility, with 30-day implied volatility for IGV around 41% and short interest near record levels.
+Despite this dip-buying activity, the overall backdrop for software stocks remains turbulent.
+The software and services group has significantly underperformed the S&P 500 index, trailing by nearly 24 percentage points over the last three months.
+Options market data reflects ongoing anxiety, with the 30-day implied volatility for the IGV ETF hovering around 41%.
+Furthermore, short interest in the sector remains near record levels, indicating a substantial number of investors are still betting on further price declines.

 Related Articles